 - Now until December : Bond In Motion

 An exhibition of over 50 James Bond vehicles, including the Lotus Esprit from The Spy Who Loved Me and Aston Martin DB5 from Goldeneye.
 Tickets – Adults: £14.50, Children: £9.50.
 Booking in advance highly recommended.
 London Film Museum, 45 Wellington Street, Covent Garden, WC2E 7BN.
 Nearest tube: Covent Garden or Temple.
 For more information, visit the London Film Museum website.

 - Now until 4 January 2015 : The Art Of The Brick

 Nathan Sawaya’s Art Of The Brick exhibition features a range of sculptures made from millions of Lego building blocks, from recreations of iconic artwork to new contemporary pieces.
 Tickets – Adults: £14.50-£16.50, Children under 12: £8-£9.50.
 Open daily, hours vary.
 Old Truman Brewery, 91 Brick Lane, Shoreditch, E1 6QL.
 Nearest station: Aldgate or Shoreditch High Street.
 For more information, visit The Art Of The Brick website.

-Posted on 30 September 2014, in Art, Entertainment, Festivals, Grub, London, Tourist Attractions and tagged art, Film, foodie, london, October 2014, Things to do in London, What's On Guide.
+Posted on 30 Sep 2014, in Art, Entertainment, Festivals, Grub, London, Tourist Attractions and tagged art, Film, foodie, London, Things to do in London, What's On Guide.
 Bookmark the permalink.
 8 Comments.